(L-R) Caitlin Connor, the U.S. Jumping Team and Matt Anderson received Best of September honors.

-COLORADO SPRINGS, Colo. – Standout performances during September earned boxer Duke Ragan (Cincinnati, Ohio), tennis player Sloane Stephens (Plantation, Florida) and the U.S. Para-rowing mixed four team Best of September honors for the Team USA Awards presented by Dow, the United States Olympic Committee announced today.
+COLORADO SPRINGS, Colo. – Standout performances during September earned indoor volleyball player Matt Anderson (West Seneca, New York), skeet shooter Caitlin Connor (Winnfield, Louisiana) and the U.S. jumping team Best of September honors for the Team USA Awards presented by Dow, the United States Olympic Committee announced today.

 In addition to Dow, the presenting sponsor, the Team USA Awards are supported by DICK’S Sporting Goods and USG.